Tower Bridge

 Cutty Sark

-My son is a huge nautical fan so I wanted to make sure that the Cutty Sark was on our tourist attraction list.
-The iconic, historic sailing ship and fastest of its time is now an award-winning visitor attraction in Greenwich, London (around 30 minutes away from Central London).
-It is the world’s only surviving tea-clipper and in 2019 it celebrates its 150th year.
+My son is a big fan of nautical history, so I made sure to include the Cutty Sark in our list of tourist attractions.
+This iconic and historic sailing ship, known to be the fastest of its time, is now a renowned visitor attraction in Greenwich, London, which is just around 30 minutes away from Central London.
+The Cutty Sark is the world's only surviving tea-clipper and in 2019 it celebrates its 150th year of existence.

-The Cutty Sark launched its first official voyage in February of 1870 and its cargo held large amounts of wine, spirits, and beer to the destination of Shanghai.
-The return trip, the ship came loaded with 1.3 million pounds of tea.
+The Cutty Sark embarked on its first official voyage in February of 1870, carrying a large cargo of wine, spirits, and beer to the destination of Shanghai.
+On its return journey, the ship was loaded with 1.3 million pounds of tea.

 Credit: © National Maritime Museum, London